jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 ## Simple application deployment to Bluemix for Jazz SCM projects

-You can now set up Simple auto-deployment of your Bluemix application for a Jazz SCM project.
+You can now set up Simple auto-deployment of your Bluemix&trade; application for a Jazz&trade; SCM project.
 If you selected the **Deploy to Bluemix** option when you created your Jazz SCM project, or choose this option in Project Settings, you can select the Simple option under Build & Deploy.